Ishaaq-21/Prayer-Times-React-App/README.md

 # Muslim Prayer Times Web App

-A modern, responsive web application that displays accurate daily prayer times for any city worldwide, with support for English and Arabic languages, and an integrated AI-powered Islamic assistant chatbot
+A modern, responsive web application that displays accurate daily prayer times for any city worldwide, with support for English and Arabic languages, and an integrated AI-powered Islamic assistant chatbot.

 ---